lozalojo/memapp/README.md

 Most data can be exported to csv or excel files, but for the later to work you have to install Rtools toolset and the openxlsx package.

-You can download and install Rtools it here:
+You can download and install Rtools here:

 [Rtools download website](https://cran.r-project.org/bin/windows/Rtools/ "Rtools")

+Or directly within R, using the package *installr*:

 ```
 # check if installr is installed, and install it otherwise